farmOS/farmOS/docs/model/type/asset.md

 - Plant type (references a Term in the "Plant type" vocabulary)
 - Season (references a Term in the "Season" vocabulary)

+#### Product Assets

+Product Assets have the following additional relationships:

+- Product type (references a Term in the "Product type" vocabulary)

 #### Sensor Assets